sebastiansandqvist/s-salt-pepper/README.md

 ```

 ## About
-S-salt-pepper is based on [https://github.com/tj/node-pwd](node-pwd) and usage is almost identical.
+S-salt-pepper is based on [node-pwd](https://github.com/tj/node-pwd) and usage is almost identical.
 This improves upon node-pwd by also randomizing the number of iterations of pbkdf2 to run.
-The number of iterations is concatenated to the salt, then the salt is encrypted with AES256.
+The number of iterations is concatenated to the salt, then the salt is encrypted with AES256 (using the `key` set in `password.configure`).

 ## Config
 **Important: you must set your own encryption key.
 Do not leave this to the default.**

 The following are the most common options to change:
 ```javascript
 password.configure({